 The Writer in Residence award is the highest literary recognition and largest financial award accorded an Idaho writer.
-It carries a reciprocal obligation to share his or her literary work in four annual community public readings throughout the state (eight in rural communities) at regular intervals over the three-year term.
+It carries an obligation to share his or her literary work in four annual community public readings throughout the state at regular intervals over the three-year term (8 of the 12 in rural communities).
 It may require of the writer an additional three readings at special public events.
 The residency encourages an interaction with and appreciation for excellence in literature throughout Idaho.

 The award of $10,000 is distributed in annual payments over the three-year term.
 The recipient also will be reimbursed for allowable travel expenses.